lhc1224/Cross-View-AG/code/cvpr/README.md

 # Learning Affordance Grounding from Exocentric Images
-PyTorch implementation of our one-shot affordance detection models.
+PyTorch implementation of our Cross-view-AG models.
 This repository contains PyTorch evaluation code, training code.

 ## Requirements <a name="5"></a>
   - python 3.7